trey-m/hm-res-api/README.md

 - Documentation
 - Consider TypeScript
 - Sensible service architecture using established patterns
-- Not sqlite, sometihng like Postgres
+- Not sqlite, something like Postgres